collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 Compiling the theme
 ======================

-This will generate XSL templates to do theming transform.
+This will generate XSL templates to do the theming transform.
-It will compile rules XML with some boilerplate XSL.
+It will compile the rules XML with some boilerplate XSL.

 Running our compile script::